GLOBAL MARKETS-Euro extends rally, world stocks hover at 20-month highs

 NEW YORK, Jan 11 (Reuters) - The euro on Friday rose against the dollar to its highest since April in the wake of encouraging remarks from the head of the European Central Bank, while an improving economic outlook held world stock prices near a 20-month high.

-A massive stimulus plan in Japan also boosted optimism about future business activity, but worries about global demand, a pickup in Chinese inflation and a possible drag from the debt ceiling fight in Washington spurred selling in the oil market.
+A massive stimulus plan in Japan also boosted optimism about future business activity, but worries persisted about global demand and a possible drag from the debt ceiling fight in Washington, spurring selling in oil and basic metals.

-As stocks and the euro gained appeal, investors trimmed back their safe-haven holdings of U.S. and German government debt before a late wave of buying emerged.
+As stocks and the euro gained appeal, investors trimmed back their safe-haven holdings of U.S. and German government debt.

-“The world economy seems to be in the beginning of a cyclical upturn.
-That’s going to benefit economic sensitive sectors,” said David Joy, chief market strategist at Columbia Management Advisors in Boston.
+“Equities are very overdue for a rest but that shouldn’t make people throw in the towel in my opinion (as) they will continue to be supported by central banks’ very accommodative policies,” said Edward Page Croft, managing director at investment advisory firm Stockopedia.

 While Japan aims to jumpstart its economy, U.S. and European central bankers have talked up the prospects for their economies in the past 24 hours.